gpuweb/WSL/Spec/source/index.rst

 .. note::
     integer literals are the only cases of implicit coercions in the language.
 See the rule for function calls for details.

-The type of an expression in parentheses, is the type of the expression in the parentheses
+Parentheses around an expression have no effect on its type or whether it discards.

 A comma expression is well-typed if both of its operands are well-typed.
 In that case, its type is the right-value type of its second operand.